 Survivors have a big pool of Perks they can choose from to create their own custom build.
 However, not all of the 89 Perks are as good as the others, and some are simply not useful as of today.
 So, what are the best Perks for Survivors after Patch 4.5.0?

 The best Perks for Survivors consist of Borrowed Time, Decisive Strike, Iron Will, Unbreakable, Dead Hard, and Sprint Burst.
 Perks such as Prove Thyself, Soul Guard, Spine Chill, and Resilience are also very common on Survivor Perk builds.

-Still, most out of the Perks available are not Meta.
+Still, most of the Perks available are not Meta.
 For instance, Tenacity, Stake Out, or Babysitter are still useful but more situational compared to Borrowed Time or Sprint Burst.
-Note that most meta-relevant Perks are Teachables, which can be unlocked for all Survivors, by reaching level 40 of the characters Bloodweb.
+Note that most meta-relevant Perks are Teachables, which can be unlocked for all Survivors, by reaching level 40 of the character Bloodweb.

 Here is a complete tier list of all Survivor Perks:

 Best Perks for Survivors

 You are fuelled with an unexpected energy when saving an Ally from a Hook within the Killer’s Terror Radius.
 For 10/12/15 seconds after unhooking a Survivor within the Killer’s Terror Radius, the unhooked Survivor is protected by the Endurance Status Effect.